Ardentown, Delaware

 Ardentown is a village in New Castle County, Delaware, United States.
-According to the 2010 Census, the population of the village is 264.
+As of the 2020 census, Ardentown had a population of 255.

 Ardentown was founded by Donald Stephens in 1922 as an outgrowth of Arden with a conceptual lifestyle based on Henry George's Single tax movement and William Morris’s Arts and Crafts principles.
 "Don" Stephens is the son of Arden's founder Frank Stephens.

 Geography

 Ardentown is located at (39.8084460, –75.4829752).

 According to the United States Census Bureau, the village has a total area of 0.2 sqmi, all land.